 Lahore accountability court extends Shahbaz's physical remand till Dec 6

-An accountability court in Lahore on Wednesday extended Shahbaz Sharif's physical remand in the Aashiana Housing case till December 6 on National Accountability Bureau's (NAB) request.
+An accountability court in Lahore on Wednesday extended PML-N President Shahbaz Sharif's physical remand in the Aashiana Housing case till December 6 on National Accountability Bureau's (NAB) request.

 NAB had asked the court for a 15-day extension in the PML-N chief's physical remand.